SAP-archive/sap-devtoberfest-2020/README.md

 ## How to Enter

-Even if you aren't sure yet if you want to create or contribute to an open source project; everyone is welcome to attend any of the educational enablement sessions.
-We encourage anyone intersted to please registry via Eventbrite.
-We can use this registry to inform you of any important information about Devtoberfest.
+Even if you aren't sure yet if you want to create or contribute to an open source project, everyone is welcome to attend any of the educational enablement sessions.
+We encourage anyone interested to please register via Eventbrite.
+We can use this registration to inform you of any important information about Devtoberfest.

 If you want to particpate in the contest/building challenge, then you must register as an individual with Eventbrite.

-In order to track the open source projects that will be judged, we also ask that add the URL to your project in the [entry.json](entry.json) via pull request.
+In order to track the open source projects that will be judged, we also ask that you add the URL to your project in the [entry.json](entry.json) via pull request.

 ## Open Source and SAP

-For more infromation on the role of Open Source in the SAP world: [https://developers.sap.com/open-source.html](https://developers.sap.com/open-source.html)
+For more infromation on the role of Open Source in the SAP world: [https://developers.sap.com/open-source.html](https://developers.sap.com/open-source.html).

 If you are an SAP employee and interested in participating in this event; we also welcome your contributions.
-However please review this [SAP internal only WIKI link on the process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Contributing).
+However please review this [SAP internal only wiki link on the process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Contributing).

 ## Enablement Topics

-The topics for our educational enablement sessions are all listed here: [https://github.com/SAP-samples/sap-devtoberfest-2020/tree/master/topics](https://github.com/SAP-samples/sap-devtoberfest-2020/tree/master/topics)
+The topics for our educational enablement sessions are all listed here: [https://github.com/SAP-samples/sap-devtoberfest-2020/tree/master/topics](https://github.com/SAP-samples/sap-devtoberfest-2020/tree/master/topics).

 This is an initial list and we will be adding more sessions and details as the event progresses.

 ## Schedule

 We have an overview schedule of topics per week visible here in [the Kanban board for the project](https://github.com/SAP-samples/sap-devtoberfest-2020/projects/1).
 [Each topic page](https://github.com/SAP-samples/sap-devtoberfest-2020/tree/master/topics) will also list the detailed dates, times and URLs.
-Once you [register for the event](#how-to-enter), we will also notify you via mail of the major events in the schedule.
+Once you [register for the event](#how-to-enter), we will also notify you via e-mail of the major events in the schedule.

 ## Questions or Comments

 Questions about the event?
 Or the judging?
 Need some help getting your open source project?
 Or maybe you have a follow up question after participating in one of the educational enablement sessions?
-For any question or comment related to Devtoberfest we ask that you please [create an issue in this repository](https://github.com/SAP-samples/sap-devtoberfest-2020/issues/new)
+For any question or comment related to Devtoberfest we ask that you please [create an issue in this repository](https://github.com/SAP-samples/sap-devtoberfest-2020/issues/new).

 ## Legal Stuff

-The legal terms and conditions of for this event are detailed in the [TOC](TOC.md)
+The legal terms and conditions of for this event are detailed in the [TOC](TOC.md).

 ## License